 The following rankings are a list of colleges with the highest salaries for Film, Video & Photographic Arts graduates.
 Our ranking methodology takes into account Film, Video & Photographic Arts specific starting and mid-career salaries to find the top paid graduates.

 Looking for the very best?
 Consider Yale University in order to get an education in Film, Video & Photographic Arts.
-Yale University film, video & photographic arts graduates receive 33.9% more than the typical film grad.
+Grads of the film program state that they receive average early career income of film and mid-career income of $89,697.
 The setting in a large urban center is great for students seeking out considerable options for social networking, excitement, and exploration.

 Pennsylvania State University - University Park is one of the best schools in the U.S. for Film, Video & Photographic Arts.
 After graduation, Film students typically make about $38,967 at the beginning of their careers.
 Pennsylvania State University - Main Campus has one of the largest student bodies in Pennsylvania.